Homey (smart hub): History

-Homey was originally started as a Kickstarter project in May 2014 by Emile Nijssen and Stefan Witkamp, and the company Athom B.V. was founded to take care of the development.
-In 2015, private investors invested 1 million euro in the company.
-In July 2024, LG acquired a 80% stake in Athom, for an estimated value of USD 61 million.
+Homey was launched as a Kickstarter project in May 2014 by Emile Nijssen and Stefan Witkamp.
+Athom B.V. was subsequently established to develop the product.
+In 2015, the company received €1 million in investment from private investors.

+In July 2024, LG Electronics acquired an 80% stake in Athom in a transaction reported to value the company at approximately US$61 million.

 Models

 Homey (2016)

-In 2016, the first version of the Homey was released after having started as a Kickstarter project in 2014.
-The first generation of Homey had a built-in microphone and software for speech recognition, and as such could be regarded as both a smart speaker and a smart home hub.
-It had support for connecting over Wi-Fi, Bluetooth, ZigBee, Z-Wave, 433 MHz, 868 MHz and infrared light.
+The first Homey was released in 2016 following its 2014 Kickstarter campaign.
+The first-generation device included a built-in microphone and speech recognition software, allowing it to function as both a smart speaker and a smart home hub.

+The device supported Wi-Fi, Bluetooth, Zigbee, Z-Wave, 433 MHz, 868 MHz, and infrared communication.